 From flips to rentals, from new builds to rent-to-owns, there are many different kinds of investing.
 But which one is right for you?
-While you’re weighing your options make sure you read this blog post where we share the 3 reason why rent to own investing can be difficult in Washington DC and North Carolina.
+While you’re weighing your options make sure you read this blog post where we share the 3 reason why rent to own investing can be difficult in Charlotte.

 There are so many different ways to invest, and smart investors are always looking for how they can take their investing to the next level with new strategies and ideas.
 One increasingly popular way to invest is with rent to owns.